OpenResearchInstitute/dialogus/README.md

 # pluto-msk-application
-C-code application for the PLUTO MSK implementation
+C-code applications for the PLUTO MSK implementation

 ## how-to: